duncanmalashock/elm-music-theory/README.md

 ## Learning resources

-This package's documentation attempts to introduce musical concepts as approachably as it can (by including links to Wikipedia, etc.), but it does help if you are familiar with them already.
+This package's documentation attempts to introduce musical concepts as approachably as it can, but it does help if you are familiar with them already.

-If you are new to music theory, I can recommend these resources for getting familiar with the basics:
+If you are new to music theory, I can recommend these resources for getting acquainted with the basics:

 ### Free online resources